chbrown/scripts/README.md

     style --fix ~/github/**/*.py

+# stmux

+SSH into a remote server and start or resume the tmux session there, using the iTerm v3 integration:

+    stmux dark

+Uses the session name "0", which is the default when starting a new tmux session.

 # tabs2spaces

 Replace tabs with character padding sufficient to fit all values in a given column.
 Reads entire stdin before outputting anything in order to measure the width of each column.